Michael Harrison Blues: A Fresh Take on “Everyday I Have the Blues”

 But here’s the thing: this single doesn’t feel heavy or sad.
 It feels like a release.

 • The Vibe: Think John Mayer’s Trio era mixed with a bit of Stevie Ray Vaughan’s swagger.
+It’s contemporary, but the soul is 100% authentic.

 • The Technical Stuff: If you’re a gear-head or a guitar player, you’re going to love the tone on the lead breaks.
 It’s bright, biting, and perfectly executed.